Fits the models:

 2. Remove the exhaust system to gain access to the shifter box.
 (Some aftermarket exhaust systems have a center piece which can be removed for adequate access.)

 3. Remove the heat shield along the center tunnel.

 4. Carefully remove the bottom cover to the shifter box by releasing the tabs on all four sides.

-5. The Shifter cable is the longer of the two inside the box.
+13. The Shifter cable is the longer of the two inside the box.
 Using firm pressure, pull off the cable from the shifter ball joint.
-(Releasing the cable can take some effort.)

-8. From inside the car, place the car in Reverse, check clearance.
+16. From inside the car, place the car in Reverse & 6th (or 5th) gear and check clearance.

-12. Re-install the new dust cover supplied with the kit, confirm that all the tabs lock in place.
+18. Re-install the modified dust cover, confirm that all the tabs lock in place.

 20. After the car is fully reassembled, check to make sure you can shift into all gears.